Peter J. Economou: Education

 Peter Economou is an alumnus of the Seton Hall University, from his Bachelor studies, finishing with a degree in Biological Science in 2002, through his Doctor of Philosophy, major in Counselling Psychology studies degree in 2011; his doctoral dissertation is titled "Experiences of the White Gay Male: An Investigation of the Relationship between Factors of Being Gay, Heterosexism, and the Stress Response System."
 In between, he studied Master of Arts, major in Counseling and Psychological Studies, graduating in 2006, then took up Educational Specialist studies in Counseling and Psychological studies, which he completed in 2007.
+Economou became the first Seton Hall swimmer to win a Big East Conference butterfly title and was named the program’s Sophomore Male Athlete of the Year in 2001.
+He was formally inducted into the Seton Hall Athletics Hall of Fame on 21 January 2023.